broadinstitute/CellBender/docs/source/troubleshooting/remove_background/index.rst

     known to be false, some sort of QC failure with the experiment would be suspected.
     Perform a downstream clustering analysis with and without ``cellbender remove-background`` and compare the two.

+.. _a13:

+* The learning curve looks weird. / What is the learning curve supposed to look like?

+  * The "learning curve", a.k.a. the plot of ELBO (evidence lower bound) verus training epoch, is a record of the progress of inferring all the latent variables in the CellBender model, based on data.
+This learning happens via gradient descent.
+Typically, the ELBO changes gradually, increasing and approaching some rather stable value by the end of training.
+Ideally, the ELBO increases monotonically.

+  * If the learning curve either starts decreasing, or has a large downward bump or a downward spike or spikes, then something may have gone a bit "off the rails" during training.
+We would be concerned that, for example, the inference procedure got thrown off into some local minimum that is sub-optimal.
+If you see a learning curve that looks strange, then try to re-run with half the ``--learning-rate`` and see if it results in a more "canonical" learning curve.
+    If it does, use that output.

+  * Examples: 2 fine learning curves (panels on right are zoomed-in y-axis)

+  * .. image:: /_static/remove_background/PCL_rat_A_LA6_learning_curve.png
+       :width: 600 px

+  * .. image:: /_static/remove_background/simulated_s6_learning_curve.png
+       :width: 600 px

+  * Examples: 2 bad learning curves

+  * .. image:: /_static/remove_background/bad_learning_curves.png
+       :width: 700 px

+.. _a14:

+* What is the ``metrics.csv`` output for, and how do I interpret the metrics?

+  * This is a bit of a niche output, and most people can ignore it if they want to.
+The idea here is to enable automated analysis pipelines to make decisions about whether to re-run CellBender with different parameters.
+Several of the output metrics contained here are also contained in the HTML report (though not all).
+But, importantly, this CSV file is easy to parse programmatically, so that a pipeline can make automatic decisions.
+All metrics are scalar quantities, and the intent was to name them so they are self-explanatory.
+    The contents are:

+    1. ``total_raw_counts``: Sum of all input count matrix entries
+    2. ``total_output_counts``: Sum of all output count matrix entries
+    3. ``total_counts_removed``: 1 minus 2
+    4. ``fraction_counts_removed``: 3 divided by 1
+    5. ``total_raw_counts_in_cells``: Same as 1, but calculated only in CellBender- determined non-empty droplets
+    6. ``total_counts_removed_from_cells``: 5 minus 2 (since only cells have
+       nonzero counts in the output)
+    7. ``fraction_counts_removed_from_cells``: 6 divided by 5
+    8. ``average_counts_removed_per_cell``: 6 divided by the number of CellBender-
+       determined non-empty droplets
+    9. ``target_fpr``: The input ``--fpr`` value
+    10. ``expected_cells``: The input ``--expected-cells`` value, blank if not provided.
+    11. ``found_cells``: The number of CellBender-
+        determined non-empty droplets
+    12. ``output_average_counts_per_cell``: 2 divided by 11
+    13. ``ratio_of_found_cells_to_expected_cells``: 11 divided by 10
+    14. ``found_empties``: The number of empty droplets, as determined by CellBender.
+This number plus 11 equals the input ``--total-droplets-included`` (or the value used by default)
+    15. ``fraction_of_analyzed_droplets_that_are_nonempty``: 11 divided by the
+        input ``--total-droplets-included``
+    16. ``convergence_indicator``: The mean absolute difference between successive values of the train ELBO for the last 3 epochs, divided by the standard deviation of the train ELBO over the last 20 epochs.
+A smaller number indicates better convergence.
+It's typical to see values of 0.25 or 0.35.
+        Large values might indicate a failure to converge.
+(Not many people have yet used this in practice, so we might learn more about recommendations in future.)
+    17. ``overall_change_in_train_elbo``: The change in ELBO from first to last epoch.

+  * The most useful values for automated decision-making are probably 13, 15, and 16.

+.. _a15:

+* My HTML report summary (at the bottom) said there were some warnings.
+What should I do about that?

+  * If the warning comes with a recommendation to re-run with different settings, then that is worth a try.
+  * Some warnings do not need further action, and simply reflect peculiarities of the specific dataset.

+.. _a16:

+* The tool failed to produce an HTML report

+  * Please report the error as a github issue.
+The report-making process, since it makes use of Jupyter notebooks, is a bit of a fragile process.
+These reports are new in v0.3.0, and there has been less testing.

+.. _a17:

+* I ran the WDL in Terra and the job ``Failed`` with PAPI error code 9

+  * Typically this is a so-called "transient" error, meaning that it was a random occurrance, and the job may succeed if run again without any changes.
+    However, it is worth checking the log and checking "Job Manager" to see if there was a more specific error message.

+.. _a18:

+* How much does it cost, per sample, to run the WDL in Terra?

+  * It depends on the size of the dataset, but $0.30 is pretty typical, as of the pricing used by Google Cloud in July 2022.

+.. _a19:

+* I am getting a GPU-out-of-memory error (process ``Killed``)

+  * Please report the issue on github, but there are a few things you can try to reduce memory usage.
+Typically memory usage is highest during posterior sampling.
+Try setting ``--posterior-batch-size`` to 64, instead of its default value of 128.
+(Make sure to restart from the checkpoint file to avoid re-running inference.
+This will happen automatically if you re-run in the same folder as the ``ckpt.tar.gz`` file.)
+  * If you can, try running on an Nvidia Tesla T4 GPU, which has more RAM than some other options.
+  * Currently, CellBender only makes use of 1 GPU, so extra GPUs will not help.

+.. _a20:

+* I got a ``nan`` error and the tool crashed

+  * This is real bad.
+Definitely report this issue on github.
+You may be asked to re-run the tool using the ``--debug`` flag, to get more error messages for reporting.

+.. _a21:

+* There was an error!

+  * Please report the issue on github.
+You may be asked to re-run the tool using the ``--debug`` flag, to get more error messages for reporting.

+  * The following warning is emitted in the log file: "Warning: few empty droplets identified.
+    Low UMI cutoff may be too high.
+Check the UMI decay curve, and decrease the ``--low-count-threshold`` parameter if necessary."

+    * This warning indicates that no "surely empty" droplets were identified in the analysis.
+      This means that the "empty droplet plateau" could not be identified.
+The most likely explanation is that the level of background RNA is extremely low, and that the value of ``--low-count-threshold`` exceeds this level.
+This would result in the empty droplet plateau being excluded from the analysis, which is not advisable.
+This can be corrected by decreasing ``--low-count-threshold`` from its default of 15 to a value like 5.